+Money was first released in the U.S. after its release in Europe.
+Under the DGA (Directors Guild of America) rules, the director is entitled to two public screenings of his cut of the film before the producer can recut the film.
+The director, Steven Hilliard Stern, did an assembly cut but was then locked out of the editing room and the producer cut the film.
+As a result, Money was not allowed to be shown in the U.S. until 2003.
 Money had a four month shoot that was set to finish in late July of 1990 as reported in a July 20 Leader-Post newspaper article.
-The director (a Hollywood veteran) had the following to say when he was asked if anyone cares about a spoiled and decadent twentysomething becoming filthy rich all while sticking it to the financial wizards who skimmed off his old man’s wealth: “Yes, because money is sexy.”
+Steven had the following to say when he was asked if anyone cares about a spoiled and decadent twentysomething becoming filthy rich all while sticking it to the financial wizards who skimmed off his old man’s wealth: “Yes, because money is sexy.”

 In the July 29 issue of The Gazette (a Montreal newspaper), Eric explained why he had taken the role: “The money, the travel and the fun.
 Every decision I make isn’t art or death.
 So if I feel like doing a TV potboiler, I figure Why not?
 I don’t take myself that seriously.”